Wine with Turkey: What Wine Goes with Turkey?

 We know we are looking for a wine where the tannins aren’t too marked.
 It’s also a good plan to have a wine that has a good crunch of acidity.
 Acidity may not always sound inviting but it is a core part of wine, and acidity is your best friend when you have a meal that’s full to bursting with diverse flavours and textures.

-With this in mind, our top three (and not exclusive!) list of red grapes to consider pairing with your turkey this Christmas are: Pinot Noir, Tempranillo, and Sangiovese.
+With this in mind, our top three (and not exclusive!) list of red grapes to consider pairing with your turkey this Christmas are Pinot Noir, Tempranillo and Sangiovese.

 The low-tannin wines are ideal for bringing out the light flavours of the meat, but without overpowering it with sweetness.
 Lush, fruity reds are our recommendation for the best pairings of red wine with turkey.

-A trio of organic Pinot Noir wines to consider:
+Two organic Pinot Noir wines to consider:

 Sleek, stylish, full of ripe berry fruit and with a refreshing underscore of acidity, Walnut Block Nutcracker Pinot Noir from New Zealand is a fantastic choice.